 Your sympathetic nervous system kicks into high gear and your body speeds up, tenses up, and goes into high alert.
 Your stress hormones take over and you prepare to fight or make a run for it.
 Hence, the term “fight or flight”.

-This is your body’s natural defense to danger and is very useful if you are confronted with a rabid dog in an alley – you need to take action – and you need to take action fast.
+This is your body’s natural defense from danger and is very useful if you are confronted with a rabid dog in an alley – you need to take action – and you need to take action fast.

 However, retirement shouldn’t be scary, but the mainstream retirement fearmongering directed at baby boomers is enough to give anyone anxiety.

 If you take all of it as gospel, you could spiral into a state of misery.